Q> What do the Ohio State Buckeyes, Wheaton College, International Teams and Pathway Community Church have in common?

 Favorite Church: Pathway Community Church

 Hailing from Winfield, IL I grew up in a Christian household that attended church every Sunday.
 I got involved in Sunday school, youth ministry, and the AWANA program.
 It wasn’t until my senior of High School, though that I really began to make my faith my own.
 I began to look to Jesus for my acceptance instead of others and that changed my whole life.
 God led me to study at Elmhurst College.
 At Elmhurst I got involved with a Christian movement called Cru (formerly Campus Crusade for Christ).
 I was trained in evangelism and was discipled for all four years of college.
 With Cru I went to Ocean City, NJ for 12 weeks over a summer to be trained even more in ministry and put it in to practice with coworkers out there.
-I becamea Bible study leader and a shepherd of the Cru movement from my sophomore year on.
 I discipled other students and did life with them.
 In addition to Cru I got involved with a fraternity, Alpha Sigma Phi.
-The fraternity was an incredible place for ministry and God has done incredible work in lives of my brothers over the last four years.
-While at Elmhurst God led me to Pathway and this has been my church for the past two years.
+The fraternity was an incredible place for ministry and God has done incredible work in lives of my brothers.
+While at Elmhurst God led me to Pathway and this has been my church ever since.

 Hi, I’m Amy!
 Born and raised in the suburbs, I am a Chicago girl through and through.
 I left Chicago to see the world after graduating from Timothy Christian HS, thinking I might never return, but 10 years and 26 countries later, here I am!
 I graduated from Taylor University with a degree in Elementary Education and went on to serve with Mercy Ships in West Africa as an elementary school teacher.
 For 3 years, I lived on the world’s largest non-governmental hospital ship, the M/V Africa Mercy, sharing small spaces with 450+ people from 40 different countries, all while exploring Africa.
 I met my husband, Samuel, while on the “love boat”.
 We moved here in 2011 for Samuel to attend the Moody Bible Institute, where I have been working for the past few years.
 Our daughter Isabelle was born in August 2013, and it is such a joy to watch her learn and grow!
 In my spare time, you can usually find me reading or dreaming about the novel I plan to write some day.
 I love crafting, traveling to new places, Pumpkin Spice Lattes (and everything that reminds me of fall), and am always up for an adventure!